Deadlifts and squats are effective exercises for gaining lower body strength.

 If you’re a beginner, you can start practicing deadlifts by using two dumbbells placed on the floor instead of lifting a barbell.

-Advanced variations include lifting additional weight.
-You can also mix it up by using a trap or hex barbell or a kettlebell.
+More advanced variations involve lifting additional weight or mixing it up by using a trap or hex barbell or a kettlebell.

-Beginners can also try squats with a chair behind you, sitting down on the chair at the bottom of the movement.
-Then you can use the chair to push back up to a standing position.
+If you’re a beginner, you can try doing squats with a chair behind you, sitting down on the chair at the bottom of the movement and then using the chair to push back up to a standing position.

 Advanced squat options include performing squats with a weighted barbell on a rack or performing jump squats or split squats with or without weight.